bitzec/bitzec-swing/README.md

       user@ubuntu:~/build-dir/ZECmate-swing-wallet$ cp -R -v ./build/jars/* /home/user/zcash/src
       ```

-4. Running the installed Zcash GUI wallet
+4. Running the installed ZECmate Swing Wallet

    It may be run from command line or started from another GUI tool (e.g. file manager).
    Assuming you have already installed [Zcash](https://z.cash/) and the GUI Wallet `ZECmate.jar` in